ecmwf/anemoi-graphs/docs/graphs/node_coordinates/hex_refined_icosahedron.rst

 This method allows us to define the nodes based on the Hexagonal Hierarchical Geospatial Indexing System, which uses hexagons to divide the sphere.
-With each refinement, each hexagon into seven smaller hexagons.
+Each refinement level divides each hexagon into seven smaller hexagons.

 To define the `node coordinates` based on the hexagonal refinements of an icosahedron, you can use the following YAML configuration: